pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 A :class:`~tdates.DateArray` object is  are simply a :class:`numpy.ndarray` of :class:`~tdates.Date` objects.
-They accept the same methods as a :class:`Date` object, with the addition of:
+They accept the same methods as a :class:`~tdates.Date` object, with the addition of:

-* :meth:`~tdates.DateArray.tovalue`
+:meth:`~tdates.DateArray.tovalue`
    Converts the array to an array of integers.
    Each integer is the internal representation of the corresponding date.
-* :meth:`~tdates.DateArray.has_missing_dates`
+:meth:`~tdates.DateArray.has_missing_dates`
    Outputs a boolean on whether some dates are missing or not.
-* :meth:`~tdates.DateArray.has_duplicated_dates`
+:meth:`~tdates.DateArray.has_duplicated_dates`
    Outputs a boolean on whether some dates are duplicated or not.

 Construction